Time for another meetup! Rombit is welcoming Embedded Systems Belgium on Thursday 28 November.

 Talk 1: Using Rust on embedded platforms

-While C is still the dominant language on embedded systems, it does have its flaws, and as an alternative Rust could be used.
+While C is still the dominant language on embedded systems, it does have its flaws.
+As an alternative Rust could be used.
 Even though it is a young language and is not yet supported by many systems, it does have quite a few advantages to be considered for future projects.

 Speaker: Gerwin Dox is an embedded software engineer at Nalys.
 While still a novice, he has gathered some experience with embedded systems, tried a few esoteric languages and excels at solving mathematical challenges.